prateekgv/prateekgv.github.io/research/index.md

 Currently at Washington University in St. Louis, I have been working on several research projects:

 * Modeling, detecting, and tracking of freezing of gait in Parkinson disease.
-* Identification of sleep-EEG based biomarkers for Alzheimer's disease.
+* Identification of sleep-EEG based biomarkers for Alzheimer disease.
 * Target detection using weather radars and electromagnetic vector sensors. [[_More_]](/research/wradaremvs/)

 During my stay at the Indian Institute of Science, Bangalore, I worked on the following projects: